grab/engineering-blog/_posts/2021-10-18-designing-products-and-services-based-on-jtbd.md

 In 2016, Clayton Christensen, a Harvard Business School professor, wrote a book called [Competing Against Luck](https://www.amazon.com/Competing-Against-Luck-Innovation-Customer/dp/0062435612).
 In his book, he talked about the kind of jobs that exist in our everyday life and how we can uncover hidden jobs through the act of non-consumption.
 Non-consumption is the inability for a consumer to fulfil an important Job to be Done (JTBD).

 JTBD is a framework; it is a different way of looking at consumer goals and is based on the notion that people buy products and services to get a job done.
-In this article, we will walk through what the JTBD framework is, look at an example of a popular JTBD, and look at and look at how we use the JTBD framework in one of Grab's services.
+In this article, we will walk through what the JTBD framework is, look at an example of a popular JTBD, and look at how we use the JTBD framework in one of Grab's services.

 ## JTBD framework